NatronGitHub/Natron/Documentation/source/guide/thenodes-image-write.rst

 quicktime options:

 * Frame rate
    defaults to the value in the project settings.
-It can be overriden for movie file types.
+It can be overridden for movie file types.
 Image sequence don't have Frame rate.

 .. image:: _images/TheNodes-Image/node_image_write_encoder_mov.gif